gadamc/kdata/htmlpy/util.rst

      		np = pulse.getnumpy()

-Another useful iteration that has been added is for the KPtaProcessor-based classes (KBaselineRemoval, KIIRFilter, KConvolution, KPulseAnalysisChain, etc....).
+Another, possibly useful, iteration that has been added is for the KPtaProcessor-based classes (KBaselineRemoval, KIIRFilter, KConvolution, KPulseAnalysisChain, etc....).
 One can iterate over the input and output pulses for each object.

-Here's how you would use the iteratble KPtaProcessor.output and KPtaProcessor.input functions

 .. code-block:: python